codeurs/social-feed/readme.md

 ## Install

-Use composer: `composer install codeurs/social-feed` or simply use the SocialFeed.php class in the src directory.
+Use composer: `composer require codeurs/social-feed` or simply use the SocialFeed.php class in the src directory.

 ## Features